-Nonprofit Initiatives @ Colorado College
+Nonprofit Initiatives at Colorado College

 The JH Edmondson Foundation is generously funding the Nonprofit Initiatives at Colorado College because they believe in the importance of partnering with the local community to inform and engage students in philanthropy and giving, nonprofit leadership, and board governance.